The Incredible Success Story of Viagra: How a Failed Heart Drug Became a Global Phenomenon

 A Lifeline for Millions

-For men with erectile dysfunction, Viagra has been nothing short of life-changing.
-It has restored confidence, improved relationships, and enhanced quality of life for millions of individuals and their partners.
-Beyond its primary use, Viagra has also been prescribed off-label for conditions like pulmonary arterial hypertension, further expanding its therapeutic potential.
+Many men with erectile dysfunction find Viagra a life-changing experience.
+It has restored confidence, improved relationships, and enhanced the quality of life for millions of men and their partners.
+Besides its approved indication, Viagra is also used off-label for the treatment of pulmonary arterial hypertension, thereby augmenting its therapeutic potential and further solidifying the Success story of Viagra.

 Economic and Social Implications